Getting Around Cuba

-The locals get around in shared Cuban taxis known as Colectivo, which may or may not take tourists.
+The locals get around in colectivo (shared taxis) or almendrones (shared taxis operate on a fixed route), both of which may or may not take tourists.
 In the event that they do, they may ask you to pay in CUC even while the locals pay in CUP.

 Cuba is a popular choice for cycling tours, especially outside of big cities.
 There are a number of bike hire companies in the cities as well as in places like Viñales.

 Efficient Viazul (www.viazul.com) buses connect most towns across the island of interest to visitors including Havana, Camagüey, Santa Clara, Santiago de Cuba, Trinidad, Varadero and Viñales.